Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 to, to to get a quick answer.

-But but other than that, you
+But but other than that, you know,

-nice to see that it's continuing to grow.
+And it's, it's nice to see that

-From having created for our programs.
+Yeah, from having created for our promos

-of the top distributors in the industry.
+distributors in the industry,

 Absolutely.